yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 ## Usage

+*Hint: Check the Macro Panel for print-outs for each command.*

 The usage in the following sequence needs to be repeated for each contextual kerning situation:

 * ___Activate Sequence___ from menu